tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Reset on collision
-You can decide, what happens when the player touches the cables.
+You can decide what happens when the player touches the cables.
 For now, before we add the **2DPlatforming** game to the **3D** game, I want to just reset the scene.

-We can do this by changing the `print` line with:
+We can do this by changing the `print` line to:
 ```GDScript
 get_tree().reload_current_scene()
 ```